RotoyDK/RotoyInSpace/Module4_M2.md

 ## Step 9

 Incredible!
 You used conditional statements, variables and even a little math to code your own digital level.
 Go ahead and download the program into your robot and try it out.
-But don’t take too long...
+But don't take too long...
 Soren and Lise still need your help to save the Voyager probe!